 - Eika Boligkreditt has obtained an independent Second Party Opinion from ISS-ESG to confirm the validity of the Eika Boligkreditt's Green Bond Framework - ISS ESG assessed the alignment of the Green Bond pool and the due diligence and selection processes in place, with the EU Taxonomy.
-Technical screening criteria and do no significant harm criteria have been taken into account
+Technical screening criteria and do no significant harm criteria have been taken into account - Green assets within the Green Bond Portfolio are selected to conform with the Climate Bonds Initiative's (CBI) top 15% criteria1

 "The issuer's eligible category corresponds to the following EU Taxonomy category: "Acquisition and Ownership" (activity 8.4. of the EU Taxonomy).
-Based on robust processes for selection of Green Projects, the Green Bond asset pool is considered as aligned with the EU Taxonomy and the relevant activity-specific Technical Screening Criteria, Do No Significant Harm Criteria and Minimum Social Safeguards."
+Based on robust processes for selection of Green Projects, the Green Bond asset pool is considered as aligned with the EU Taxonomy and the relevant activityspecific Technical Screening Criteria, Do No Significant Harm Criteria and Minimum Social Safeguards."